Momolem/knowledgebase-quarz/content/Software Engineering/Clean Code/Design Patterns/Bridge.md

 - **Use the Bridge if you need to be able to switch implementations at runtime.**
 	Although it’s optional, the Bridge pattern lets you replace the implementation object inside the abstraction.
 It’s as easy as assigning a new value to a field.

-By the way, this last item is the main reason why so many people confuse the Bridge with the [[Strategy|Strategy]] pattern.
+By the way, this last item is the main reason why so many people confuse the Bridge with the [Strategy](Strategy.md) pattern.
 Remember that a pattern is more than just a certain way to structure your classes.
 It may also communicate intent and a problem being addressed.

 ## How to Implement
 1. Identify the orthogonal dimensions in your classes.
 These independent concepts could be: abstraction/platform, domain/infrastructure, front-end/back-end, or interface/implementation.